Sacred lotus in religious art

-The lotus (पद्म), Nelumbo nucifera, is an aquatic plant that plays a central role in the art of Indian religions such as Hinduism, Buddhism and Jainism.
+The lotus (पद्म), Nelumbo nucifera, is an aquatic plant that plays a central role in the art of Indian religions such as Hinduism, Buddhism, Sikhism and Jainism.

 In Asian art, a lotus throne is a stylized lotus flower used as the seat or base for a figure.
-It is the normal pedestal for divine figures in Buddhist art and Hindu art and is often seen in Jain art.
+It is the normal pedestal for divine figures in Buddhist art and Hindu art and is often seen in Jain art and also in Sikh art.
 Originating in Indian art, it followed Indian religions to East Asia in particular.

 Hinduism

 The Hindu god Vishnu holds a lotus in his hand.